 In mid August, President Trump’s Interior Secretary, Ryan Zinke, sent a report to the White House recommending modifications to some of the 27 national monuments that he was ordered to place under review.
-While the report has not been publicly disclosed, on September 17, the Washington Post obtained a copy.
-Accordingly, we have updated our breakdown of the status of affected monuments in the American West.
+On September 17, the Washington Post obtained a copy.
+In early December, the administration released further details that would sharply cut back several monuments, most particularly the Bears Ears and Grand Staircase-Escalante monuments in Utah.
+Below, we have updated our breakdown of the status of affected monuments in the American West.

 Bob Wick, Bureau of Land Management

 President Barack Obama’s designation of a 1.3 million acre national monument at Bears Ears in southeastern Utah a year ago was a breathtaking affirmation of the value of the landscape, its archaeological resources and its connection to Native American history, memories and beliefs.